 We have an office staff, representatives at international bodies, as well as occasional volunteers.
 Staff can be reached via our Contact page.

 |Gary McLelland – Chief Executive|

 Gary joined IHEU in February 2017.
 Before this he worked for the Humanist Society Scotland since 2013 as Head of Communications and Public Affairs.
-He has also previously served as a director of the European Humanist Federation based in Brussels, as well as a board member of the Scottish Joint Committee on Religious and Moral Education.
+He has also previously served as a Board member of the European Humanist Federation based in Brussels, as well as a board member of the Scottish Joint Committee on Religious and Moral Education.

 He has a BSc (hons) in psychology, a diploma in childhood and youth studies and master’s in human rights law, in which he researched the approach of the European Court of Human Rights and the United Nations’ approach to so-called ‘blasphemy laws’.

 |Bob Churchill – Director of Communications and Campaigns|

 As well as managing our communications strategy and online presence, Bob coordinates campaigns including IHEU’s contribution to the End Blasphemy Laws campaign, and serves as editor of the IHEU Freedom of Thought Report, which monitors the rights, legal status and discrimination against non religious people around the world.

 Prior to joining the staff of the IHEU, Bob worked for three and a half years with the British Humanist Association as Head of Membership and Promotion and volunteered for a year with the Uganda Humanist Association.

 Bob is a trustee of the Conway Hall Ethical Society and the Karen Woo Foundation.
 He holds a BA (hons) in Philosophy from the University of Warwick and serves on the boards of two UK charities.

 |Elizabeth O’Casey – Director of Advocacy|

 Elizabeth started as director of advocacy in January 2016, after two years heading the IHEU’s delegation to the UN in Geneva.
 She focuses her work on freedom of religion or belief, freedom of expression, LGBT rights and the rights of women, particularly in relation to religious, traditional and cultural practices.